LoopKit/looptips/docs/settings/overview.md

 There is a short-term retrospective analysis built into Loop which will apply a weighted-correction based on the past 60 minutes of blood glucose changes.
 While this does help some, larger-scale "learning" is not currently a part of Loop's algorithm.

 Perhaps in subsequent versions of Loop, auto-adjustment of settings or machine learning could be incorporated.
-Until then, you will need to tell Loop if your underlying settings need upating.
+Until then, you will need to tell Loop if your underlying settings need upating or make temporary adjustments for short term issues.
 These pages in LoopTips are written to help you identify when settings may need adjustment or when other techniques may be useful in given situations.